m-fithri/Cloud_Engineer_Portfolio-Projects/secure secrets with Secrets Manager/README.md

 - A service that helps you securely control access to AWS resources.

 **3 GitHub**
-- A a platform where developers share and collaborate on code.
+- A platform where developers share and collaborate on code.

 **4 AWS Key Management Service (KMS)**
 - A managed service that lets you create and control the cryptographic keys used to protect your data.